-The RK05 Disk Drive can be shipped in a rack as an integral part of a system or in a separate container.
+An RK05, RK05-J, or RK05-F Disk Drive can be shipped in a rack as an integral part of a system or in a separate container.
 If the drive is shipped in a rack, the rack should be positioned in the final installation location and unpacked as follows:

-- 1. Remove the shipping brackets from the drive by removing the snap-on bezel beneath the lowest drive. - 2.
+- 1. Remove the cabinet shipping brackets from the drive by removing the snap-on bezel beneath the lowest drive. - 2.
 Remove the screws attaching the shipping bracket and latch molding to both sides of the drive.
+The drive may now be extended on the chassis slides.

-Do not use the drive front door handle to pull the drive out from the rack.
+CAUTION Do not use the front door handle of the RK05 or RK05-J to pull the drive out from the rack.

 - 3. Slide the drive out about 3 inches from the rack and pull the shipping brackets out from the sides of the drive.
-Attach the latch molding back onto the drive with the shipping bracket screws. - 4.
-Slide the lowest drive out far enough to gain access to the shipping brackets on the drive directly above it and remove the screws from these two shipping brackets. - 5.
+Replace the latch molding and the shipping bracket screws. - 4.
+Slide the lowest drive out far enough to gain access to the shipping brackets on the drive directly above it, and remove the screws from these two shipping brackets. - 5.
 Repeat Steps 3 and 4 for each drive in the rack. - 6.
 Remove the drive bottom cover and remove the screws that attach the three internal shipping brackets to the baseplate (Figure 2-1a).
+(A 3/16-inch Allen wrench is required.)